capesstack/capes/mumble/build_operate_maintain.md

 ### Delegating Permissions
 Once a user has created an account and Registered, you can add them to the `admin` role.

-1. Log in as the `SuperUser`account with the password you set during installation.
+1. Log in as the `SuperUser`account with the passphrase you set during installation.
 1. Right-click on main channel (likely "CAPES - Mumble Server") and select `Edit` 1 Go to the Groups tab
 1. Select the `admin` role from the drop down